-• Minimum Lot Size (20 acres per A-Type 3, 20 acres per A-Type 3B, 5 acres per A-Type 1C, 20 acres per A-Type 4): Complies, the lot is 87.29 acres in size.
-The applicant needs 85 acres for (2) A-Type 3, (1) A-Type 3B, (1) A-Type 1C (outdoor), and (1) A-Type 4 license and the parcel has XXX acres.
+• Minimum Lot Size (20 acres per A-Type 3, 20 acres per A-Type 3B, 5 acres per A-Type 1C, 20 acres per A-Type 4): Complies, the parcel is 87.29 acres in size.
+The applicant needs 85 acres for (2) A-Type 3, (1) A-Type 3B, (1) A-Type 1C (outdoor), and (1) A-Type 4 license.

 The applicant qualifies for the grandfather clause due to meeting the qualifications set by the Board of Supervisors.
 However, the applicant is willing to conform with the amended Ordinance 3101 by complying with the sunset clause to shift from an outdoor canopy area to an enclosed structure equipped with an air filtration system within three years.
+The applicant is proposing not to phase from outdoor and modifying the use in the future, instead, the applicant is proposing full enclosures prior to operation to further meet the amended Ordinance 3101 to protect the farmland protection zone.

-- Setback from Property Line (100 feet): Complies; the cultivation site is set back a minimum of 100 feet from the nearest property line. - Setback from Off-Site Residence (200 feet): Complies; the nearest dwelling is approximately 500 feet away from the cultivation area. - Minimum Fence Height of Six (6) Feet: Complies; the proposed enclosure is a 7 feet tall fence for screening. - Maximum Canopy Area (111,620 ft2 maximum for a (2) A-Type 3, (1) A-Type 3B, (1) A-Type 1C (outdoor), and (1) A-Type 4): Complies; the proposed canopy area would be 111,620 ft2 of canopy area with a total of 89,620 square feet of outdoor canopy, 22,000 square feet of "mixed-light" and up to 22,000 square feet of immature plants (no canopy area).
+- Setback from Property Line (100 feet): Complies; the cultivation site is set back a minimum of 100 feet from the nearest property line. - Setback from Off-Site Residence (200 feet): Complies; the nearest dwelling is approximately 500 feet away from the cultivation area. - Minimum Fence Height of Six (6) Feet: Complies; the proposed enclosure is a 7 feet tall fence for screening. - Maximum Canopy Area (111,620 68,500 ft2 maximum for a (2) A-Type 3, (2) A-Type 3A, (1) A-Type 1C (mixed-light), (1) A-Type 3B, (1) A-Type 1C (outdoor), and (1) A-Type 4): Complies; the proposed canopy area would be 111,620 ft2 of canopy area with a total of 89,620 square feet of outdoor canopy, 22,000 square feet of "mixed-light" and up to 22,000 square feet of immature plants (no canopy area).
 The applicant complies with the previous ordinance.
 However, with the amended ordinance, the applicant is willing to comply with the sunset clause to shift to indoors within three years.
+The applicant complies with the amended ordinance 3101.